 You’ll find the code in the sidebar.
 Return here and place your link in the Mr. Linky at the bottom of this post.

 Each link is shared on Twitter and the Pinterest Travel Photo Thursday board.

 Leave a comment before you go.

 I do read each one and always try to respond.

 Finally, take the time to visit some of the other bloggers in the link-up.
 Reading, posting, and sharing is what makes the link-up successful, and ultimately brings more traffic to your blog.

 All links are DoFollow.
 That means I am sharing SEO link juice with you; a good thing!

-A stunning Vancouver Island sunset taken way back in August 2006.
+A stunning shot of Vancouver Island sunset taken way back in August 2006.
 I think the trees are a dead giveaway that this shot was taken in Canada 🙂

 We’re still in B.C., but now on the outskirts of Vancouver in the bedroom community of Maple Ridge and speed ahead to 2016.
-I love how both photos have that same golden sky.
+That sky takes my breath away.
+How about you?

 Now let’s whiz across the country to Nova Scotia and my home.
 Although, I have been to nine of our ten provinces, since moving to Asia my visits home have only taken me to British Columbia and Nova Scotia.
 There’s nothing I like better than taking photos in my home province.
 Here are a few of my favourites.